 Attorney Lewis Seward's Primary Practice Areas in Bay City, Michigan and the Surrounding Communities Include:

-Mr. Lewis Seward has twelve years of experience in the health care field including six years as a medical reviewer for Medicare and Medicaid.
-In addition to his law degree from Cooley Law School, he holds a Bachelor's and Master's degree in Health Care Administration.
+Attorney Lewis Seward has 12 years of experience in the healthcare field including six years as a medical reviewer for Medicare and Medicaid.
+In addition to his law degree from Cooley Law school, he holds a Bachelors and Master’s Degree in Healthcare Administration.

 Looking for client reviews?
 Click here to read a wide selection of testimonials from our satisfied clients!

 All Social Security, Personal Injury and Workers Compensation cases are accepted on a contingency fee basis.
 The attorney's fees are a percentage of the client's settlement, verdict or recovery.
 If there is no recovery, there is no attorney's fee.